 Combinatorial identification problems have been widely studied in various contexts.
 The common characteristic of these problems is that we are given a combinatorial structure (graph or hypergraph), and we wish to distinguish (i.e. uniquely identify) its vertices by the means of a small set of selected elements.
 In this paper, we study several such related identification problems where the instances are graphs.
 In the problem \emph{metric dimension}, we wish to select a set $S$ of vertices of a graph $G$ such that every vertex of $G$ is uniquely identified by its distances to the vertices of $S$.
 The notions of \emph{identifying codes} and \emph{(open) locating-dominating sets} are similar.
 Roughly speaking, instead of the distances to $S$, we ask for the vertices to be distinguished by their neighbourhood within $S$.
 These problems have been widely studied since their introduction in the 1970s and 1980s.
 They have been applied in various areas such as network verification~\cite{BBDGKP11,BEEHHMR06}, fault-detection in networks~\cite{KCL98,UTS04}, graph isomorphism testing~\cite{B80} or the logical definability of graphs~\cite{KPSV04}.
 We note that the similar problem of finding a \emph{test cover} of a hypergraph (where hyperedges distinguish the vertices) has been studied under several names by various authors, see e.g.~\cite{BS07,B72,CCCHL08,GJ79,MS85,R61}.\\[-2mm]

 \textbf{Important concepts and definitions.} All considered graphs are finite and simple.
 We will denote by $N[v]$, the \emph{closed neighbourhood} of vertex $v$, and by $N(v)$ its \emph{open neighbourhood}, i.e. $N[v]\setminus\{v\}$.
 A vertex is \emph{universal} if it is adjacent to all the vertices of the graph.
 A set $S$ of vertices of $G$ is a \emph{dominating set} if for every vertex $v$, there is a vertex $x$ in $S\cap N[v]$.
 It is a \emph{total dominating set} if instead, $x\in S\cap N(v)$.
 In the context of (total) dominating sets we say that a vertex $x$ \emph{(totally) separates} two distinct vertices $u,v$ if it (totally) dominates exactly one of them.
-Set $S$ (totally) separates the vertices of a set $X$ if all pairs of $X$ are (totally) separated by a vertex of $S$.
+Set $S$ (totally) separates the vertices of a set $X$ if every pair in $X$ has a vertex in $S$ (totally) separating it.
 We have the three key definitions, that merge the concepts of (total) domination and (total) separation: